imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 > <time datetime="2024-03-07"> March, 7, 2024</time>
 >```
 > -HTML offers three kinds of list markup: `<ol>` for ordered lists, `<ul>` for unordered lists, and `<dl>` for definition lists.
--While lists are normally used to present content, their structured and nestable semantics also make them good for navigation menus.
+-Lists can be used to mark up navigation.
+It means while lists are normally used to present content, their structured and nestable semantics also make them good for navigation menus.
 -Besides visual appearance,  The hierarchy created by headlines can be used for other purposes.
 -`<strong>` convey importance, seriousness, or urgency.
 -`<em>` and `<strong>` are used to convey a sense of importance or stress when spoken.

+preserve-to keep something as it is

 faithfully- carefully; exactly

+hyphenation-the use of the symbol -, joining two words or two parts of a word

+markup-the symbols used in some types of computer documents that control the way text appears on a screen or page, or the process of adding these symbols.

+markdown-It's a lightweight markup language for creating formatted text using a plain-text editor.

+hierarchy-a system in which people or things are arranged according to their importance

 empty tag or empty element- elements with no closing tag are known as an empty tag like `<br>`